reinesaj2/solo-red-team/README.md

 - Failed‑auth telemetry, nonce issuance cadence, and response size variance can signal brute‑force and digest replay.
 Rate‑limit challenges, bind nonce to client tuple, and randomize static response sizes.
 - Password reuse signals across services inform hardening and user training; enforce unique credentials and breached‑password checks.

-## Evidence & Reporting

-**Sanitization Note:** All evidence and logs in this repository have been sanitized.
-This project demonstrates security assessment capabilities in a controlled, ethical context.

-The `evidence/` directory contains sanitized artifacts only (raw evidence excluded by `.gitignore`).
-Includes:

-*   **Attack Summaries:** Detailed summaries of the basic and advanced attack phases.
-*   **Log Files:** Sanitized output from tools like Hydra and Patator.
-*   **Screenshots:** Redacted CLI output, no real credentials.
-*   **Command Logs:** A log of the commands that were executed.

 ## Methodology